abner-dos-reis/obsidian-note-timer/README.md

 ```

 3. When rendering the note, the block will display the time and Start/Stop/Reset buttons according to configuration.
-4. If `autoLog` is enabled (in plugin settings), when stopping the timer the time will be added to the log table.

-Supported settings (visible in generated code / via plugin settings):

-- autoLog: automatically adds log to the table
-- dateFormat: date format in the log (e.g., YYYY-MM-DD)
-- logDateLinking: `none` | `tag` | `link` — how the plugin formats dates in the log
-- msDisplay: show milliseconds
-- startButtonText / stopButtonText / resetButtonText
-- showResetButton / continueRunningOnReset

 Local Installation (Manual)
 ---------------------------